Monthly Archives: January 2011

 Like a G20: K-Pop and Far East Movements

-by Chris Randle A creaking racial barrier was breached last November.
+A creaking racial barrier was breached last November.
 It mostly went unnoticed – this was not an Obama-sized milestone – but as omens go, it’s a convincing one.
-When the L.A. rap crew Far East Movement sent … Continue reading
+When the L.A. rap crew Far East Movement sent their single “Like a G6” to #1 on Billboard’s Hot 100, they became the first Asian-American group to top the U.S. charts.
+And they happened to do so just as record companies are making an unprecedented promotional effort on behalf of pop acts from East Asia itself, hoping that Korean and Japanese stars will find an Atlantic audience.

 Filed under chris randle, music